iampatrickbrinksma/SFS-LWC-Components/README.md

 In order to use the component create a Lightning Web Component `Global Action` which uses the `scheduleFilePrimer` LWC and add it to the `Mobile & Lightning Actions` section on the `Publisher Layout` which is assigned to the profile of the mobile user.
 This allows the user to prime files related to the Work Orders and Work Order Line Items which are part of their schedule for the given number of days.

 In order to allow the user to prime files related to a record, use the `recordFilePrimer` LWC, create the object specific `Quick Action` and add it to the `Mobile & Lightning Actions` section on the `Page Layout` which is assigned to the profile of the mobile user.

+## Important
+* This component has not been thoroughly tested - especially not on Android! - and it is recommended to test it using a variety of files, file sizes and connectivity scenarios
+* The maximum number of days to prime can be adjusted in the file `scheduleFilePrimer.js` and it is strongly recommended to keep this number as low as possible to match the business requirements
+* Once the user logs out, the local cache of the mobile app related to that user is removed, so the files are also no longer cached
+* In the LWC some files show a preview, which is a feature of the WebView in which the LWC runs.
+This is not a feature of LWC

 # Online Or Offline (isOnlineOrOffline)
 This component can detect if the LWC is online or offline.
 Today (Winter '25) there is no standard method in LWC to detect this.
 By using imperative Apex with a simple Apex method it can be derived if the LWC is online or offline.
 It is important to understand that the online and offline state is not detected automatically and it only works on demand.